Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 78.6 stipulates that the application for a review is to be heard and determined as a new proceeding, with new evidence and new arguments, without being limited by what was raised in the initial complaint.

-Pursuant to new section 78.7, the court may make an order setting out which provisions the federal institution is required to comply with or any other order that it consider appropriate.
+Pursuant to new section 78.7, the court must make an order specifying whether the federal institution is required to comply with the provisions of the Commissioner’s order, or any other order that it consider appropriate.

 New section 78.8 of the OLA concerns situations where the court’s and the Commissioner’s orders cannot be complied with simultaneously.
 The court’s order then takes precedence, and the incompatible provisions of the Commissioner’s order are rescinded.
 The court must specify which provisions of the Commissioner’s order are to be rescinded because they are incompatible.

-Clause 43(1) of Bill C‑13 adjusts the French version of section 81(1) of the OLA to so that it corresponds to the English version.
+Clause 43(1) adjusts the French version of section 81(1) of the OLA to so that it corresponds to the English version.
 This provision will come into force by order of the Governor in Council (clause 71(3)).

 In summary, the amendments to Part X provide for new recourse rights under the OLA.

 Clause 44 of Bill C‑13 amends section 83 of the OLA to recognize the importance of maintaining and enhancing Indigenous languages and to ensure the OLA does not abrogate or derogate from Indigenous language rights, as it already provides for languages other than English and French.
-The official‑languages reform proposal distinguished between the framework for official languages and the one for Indigenous languages, which is governed by the Indigenous Languages Act of 2019, while noting the complementary visions of both.84
+The official‑languages reform proposal distinguished between the framework for official languages and the one for Indigenous languages, which is governed by the Indigenous Languages Act of 2019, while noting the complementary visions of both.99 Senators made observations regarding the complementary nature of the two frameworks during their consideration of Bill C‑13.100

-Clauses 44 and 45 of Bill C‑13 amend sections 84 and 85 of the OLA, respectively, to specify that the responsibility to table draft regulations falls to either the Minister of Canadian Heritage or the President of the Treasury Board, as applicable, and that these two ministers have a responsibility to consult official language minority communities when making draft regulations.85 Clause 46(1) of Bill C‑13 amends section 86(1) of the OLA to specify that the publication of proposed regulation falls to either the Minister of Canadian Heritage or the President of the Treasury Board, as applicable.
-Clause 46(2) of Bill C‑13 amends the wording of the English version of section 86(3) to align it with the French version, while clause 47 amends the French version of section 87(5) to align it with the English version.
+Clauses 44 and 45 amend sections 84 and 85 of the OLA, respectively, to specify that the responsibility to table draft regulations falls to either the Minister of Canadian Heritage or the President of the Treasury Board, as applicable, and that these two ministers have a responsibility to consult official language minority communities when making draft regulations.101 Clause 46(1) amends section 86(1) of the OLA to specify that the publication of proposed regulation falls to either the Minister of Canadian Heritage or the President of the Treasury Board, as applicable.
+Clause 46(2) amends the wording of the English version of section 86(3) to align it with the French version, while clause 47 amends the French version of section 87(5) to align it with the English version.

-Clause 48 of Bill C‑13 amends section 88 of the OLA to add policies to the Act, taking into account the changes to the powers conferred on the President of the Treasury Board.
-It also amends section 89 of the OLA to specify that the Criminal Code provision respecting contraventions of a federal Act also does not apply to the OLA’s implementing regulations.86
+Clause 48 amends section 88 of the OLA to add policies to the Act, taking into account the changes to the powers conferred on the President of the Treasury Board.
+It also amends section 89 of the OLA to specify that the Criminal Code provision respecting contraventions of a federal Act also does not apply to the OLA’s implementing regulations.102

-Clause 49 of Bill C‑13 adjusts the wording of section 91 of the OLA, which concerns staffing, to refer to the OLA in general rather than specific parts of it.
-In November 2020, the Commissioner of Official Languages published a report on the implementation of section 91, after finding systemic problems with its implementation and a high number of complaints to that effect.87 The Commissioner recommended reviewing federal institutions’ staffing practices and policies, after finding that managers had trouble objectively setting the language requirements of positions reporting to them.
-Nearly 52% of complaints the Commissioner received in 2020–2021 related to section 91 of the OLA.88
+Clause 49 adjusts the wording of section 91 of the OLA, which concerns staffing, to refer to the OLA in general rather than specific parts of it.
+In November 2020, the Commissioner of Official Languages published a report on the implementation of section 91, after finding systemic problems with its implementation and a high number of complaints to that effect.103 The Commissioner recommended reviewing federal institutions’ staffing practices and policies, after finding that managers had trouble objectively setting the language requirements of positions reporting to them.
+Nearly 52% of complaints the Commissioner received in 2020–2021 related to section 91 of the OLA; this figure fell to about 40% in 2022–2023.104 In June 2023, the Commissioner recommended speeding up work to ensure federal institutions’ compliance with section 91 of the OLA.105

-Clause 52 of Bill C‑13 adds section 7.1 to the Department of Canadian Heritage Act to specify that the Minister of Canadian Heritage may take measures to protect and fund the human rights component of the Court Challenges Program.90 The language rights component of the program is already covered by the OLA itself (clause 22(1)(c)).
+Clause 52 adds section 7.1 to the Department of Canadian Heritage Act107 to specify that the Minister of Canadian Heritage may take measures to protect and fund the human rights component of the Court Challenges Program.
+The language rights component of the program is already covered by the OLA itself (clause 22(1)(c)).

 Clause 53 enables the Governor in Council to repeal the C.N.R.
-Company Exemption Order, which exempted CN from section 10(2) of the Official Languages Act of 1969.91 This order concerned services to the public, other than the travelling public, provided outside of Canada.
-The OLA of 1988 repealed the OLA of 1969, but the order, made on 11 July 1969, was never amended, even after the federal government enacted legislation to privatize this former Crown corporation in 1995.92
+Company Exemption Order,108 which exempted CN from section 10(2) of the Official Languages Act of 1969.
+This order concerned services to the public, other than the travelling public, provided outside of Canada.
+The OLA of 1988 repealed the OLA of 1969, but the order, made on 11 July 1969, was never amended, even after the federal government enacted legislation to privatize this former Crown corporation in 1995.109

-Clause 54 of Bill C‑13 enacts the UFFRPBA, which contains 42 sections and is the responsibility of the Minister of Canadian Heritage.93
+Clause 54 of Bill C‑13 enacts the Use of French in Federally Regulated Private Businesses Act (UFFRPBA),110 a separate Act from the OLA that, in its final, amended form, contains 42 sections and is the responsibility of the Minister of Canadian Heritage.111

-Clause 54 begins with a preamble to the UFFRPBA, which sets out several commitments of the federal government, including:
+The preamble to the UFFRPBA sets out several commitments of the federal government, including:

-In general, the UFFRPBA applies to any “federally regulated private business,” which is defined in section 2(1) of the UFFRPBA as a person that employs employees on or in connection with a federal work, undertaking or business as defined in section 2 of the Canada Labour Code (CLC),96 but does not include:
+In general, the UFFRPBA applies to any “federally regulated private business,” which is defined in section 2(1) of the UFFRPBA as “a person that employs employees on or in connection with a federal work, undertaking or business as defined in section 2 of the Canada Labour Code” (CLC),115 but does not include:

 Section 2(1) of the UFFRPBA includes other definitions, including those for “Board” (which refers to the Canada Industrial Relations Board), “Commissioner” (which refers to the Commissioner of Official Languages for Canada), and “parties” (which refers to the complainant, the federally regulated private business and any other person added as a party to the complaint).

-In relation to the carrying out of its functions under the UFFRPBA, section 2(2) of this Act modifies the composition of the Canada Industrial Relations Board (the Board) to exclude the members specified by the CLC as representing employees or employers.98
+In relation to the carrying out of its functions under the UFFRPBA, section 2(2) of this Act modifies the composition of the Canada Industrial Relations Board (the Board) to exclude members specified by the CLC as representing employees or employers.117

 The composition of the Board is further modified by way of a related amendment to the CLC, which adds to the list of members of the Board in section 9(2) of the CLC to account for the new language‑of‑work duties for federally regulated private businesses.